Jili9855/stubud-2022/README.md

 ## Change of design brief
 My original idea in the previous design brief was to design a language learning software where the user could look up words using a dictionary and set time tracking to help them more concentration.
-However, I delete the time tracking idea, I thought if users who want to set study times, I think they may prefer to use them on their mobile phones rather than the web side.
-Thus, the final web application will be more focus on task management and music player those two features.
+However, I change the time tracking idea, the focus timer was originally designed to allow users to focus more on their studies.
+However if there is a countdown clock it might increase anxiety, so I thought a good learning method should without the stress, you can start or finish at any time, and seeing each increase in focus time is like seeing progress every day.

 * __screenshot of the layout change__